MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sma-2019.md

 |Automation web service|Default value: 9090.
 Configurable at install time port defaults to 9090.
 The installation program for Service Management Automation automatically opens the web service port on the local firewall.|
 |Windows PowerShell module|None|

-The following certificates are required for each component.
+The following certificates are required for each component:

 |Role|Requirement|
 |--------|---------------|